tshanebuckley/GREENCap/README.md

     C. Third, utilize MQ to go to scale.

-    This is deliverable is inspired by following two project:
+    This is deliverable is inspired by the following two project:

         DAX: https://github.com/VUIIS/dax